10 Best Small Red Flower Plants

 They’re so simple that kids can grow them successfully.
 Plant a bunch and enjoy your very own butterfly cafe all season!

-• Doesn’t care if it gets sun or shade
+• Sunlight: Doesn’t care if it gets sun or just a little bit of morning light.

-• Keeps blooming when sometimes you forget to water it
+• Low Maintenance: Keeps blooming when sometimes you forget to water it, or you don’t need to prune them.

-• Grows to about knee height, nice and full
+• Height: Grows to about knee height, nice and full

-• Flowers from early spring until it gets cold
+• Blooming: Flowers from early spring until it gets cold

-Lantana is another plant that grows on the empty spot where nothing else grows.
-It keeps going and going no matter what’s the weather conditions.
+Lantana is the plant that grows in those empty spots where other plants seems to survive.
+It just keeps going and going no matter what’s the weather conditions.
 It doesn’t care for poor soil or missed watering.
 Producing out those pretty red flowers all season long.

-Just stick it in the ground, give it some sun, and basically leave it alone.
+You can just stick it in a sunny spot and basically leave it alone.
 It’ll spread out nicely without taking over your whole garden.
 The butterflies love it too – you’ll see them visiting every afternoon like clockwork.

 FAQ’s